albortros/COVID-19/README.md

 networks from openstreetmap.
 I have not tried it.
 It may be useful to have information on connectivity.

+3. [Tests map](https://covid19map.tech) map of how many tests have been done in each country.

 ## Git

 In case someone is not used to git: probably the simplest way to use it is the